Summer Camp Minisite

 - 2,000 registration clicks

-The website, with minor updates, is still in use for the 2019 camp year.
+- The website, with minor updates, was still in use for the 2019 and 2020 camp year

 - Project management — led design and discovery meetings to determine stakeholder needs, budgets, and timeline

 - DreamHost admin panel — to create a summer camp subdomain

 - Google Analytics — implemented way to track clicks between website and subdomain

 - Managed the project on an extremely tight, time-sensitive deadline